Part-Time JD Program

 Earn Your JD

-Ranked #14 by U.S. News & World Report, our Professional Part-Time JD program offers innovative learning with a global perspective taught by nationally-acclaimed faculty members.
+Ranked #14 by U.S. News & World Report, our Part-Time JD program offers innovative learning with a global perspective taught by nationally-acclaimed faculty members.

 Build Your Future